deargle/deargle.github.io/vita.md

   </tbody>
 </table>

 _* Average of all available metrics.
-Typical course and instructor evaluation metrics not collected by CU because of Covid._
+Typical course and instructor overall evaluation metrics not collected by CU during these semesters because of Covid._